agelmore/agelmore.github.io/_posts/2015-3-5-Secondary assembly.md

 Make into fastq format using python script samtofastq.py

 is there a samtool or picard to do this?
-SamToFastq threw an error that it couldn't parse the sam file after running the F4 option
+The picard tool SamToFastq threw an error that it couldn't parse the sam file after running the F4 option

 ~~~~
 #!/usr/bin/python